insected/bobbae_gcp-wiki/Machine-Learning.md

 ### Standardization

-[Standardization](https://medium.com/analytics-vidhya/feature-scaling-normalization-standardization-and-scaling-c920ed3637e7) (or z-score normalization) is the procedure during which the feature values are rescaled so that they have the properties of a standard normal distribution with μ = 0 and ‡ = 1, where μ is the mean (the average value of the feature, averaged over all examples in the dataset) and ‡ is the standard deviation from the mean.
+[Standardization](https://medium.com/analytics-vidhya/feature-scaling-normalization-standardization-and-scaling-c920ed3637e7) (or z-score normalization) is the procedure during which the feature values are rescaled so that they have the properties of a standard normal distribution.

 ### Dealing with Missing Features

 In some cases, the data comes to the analyst in the form of a dataset with features already defined.
 In some examples, values of some features can be missing.
-That often happens when the dataset was handcrafted, and the person working on it forgot to fill some values or didn’t get them measured at all.

 https://towardsdatascience.com/7-ways-to-handle-missing-values-in-machine-learning-1a6326adf79e